-In the event of the national emergency is so severe that an organized meeting is not possible or would be unduly delayed, the leadership of the Order shall meet and/or communicate in the most effective manner until normal operations can be resumed.
+b.
+In the event the national emergency is so severe that an organized meeting is not possible or would be unduly delayed, the leadership of the Order shall meet and/or communicate in the most effective manner possible until normal operations can be resumed.

-SPECIAL ACTIONS: It shall be the duty of the National Line Officers and the National Secretary to take whatever actions are necessary to preserve the Order’s record and artifacts.
-Special efforts will be made to prevent improper utilization of membership rosters.
+5. SPECIAL ACTIONS: During any such national emergency, it shall be the duty of the National Line Officers and the National Secretary-Treasurer to take whatever actions are necessary to preserve the Order’s records and artifacts.
+Special efforts shall be taken to prevent the improper utilization of the Order’s membership rosters.

 ATTEST:

-NELSON O. NEWCOMBE WILLIAM G. SIZEMORE
+WILLIAM R. SANNER EDWARD W. NOLTE

-National Secretary National President
+National Secretary-Treasurer National President